puppeteer/puppeteer/docs/api.md

 - [page.setUserAgent(userAgent)](#pagesetuseragentuseragent)
 - [page.setViewport(viewport)](#pagesetviewportviewport)

-To aid emulation, puppeteer provides a list of device descriptors which could be obtained via the `require('puppeteer/DeviceDescriptors')` command.
+To aid emulation, puppeteer provides a list of device descriptors which can be obtained via the `require('puppeteer/DeviceDescriptors')` command.
 Below is an example of emulating an iPhone 6 in puppeteer:
 ```js
 const puppeteer = require('puppeteer');